ehabkost/passerd/USERGUIDE.markdown

 Other available features:

-* You can send and receive Direct Messages as simple IRC private messages
+* Direct Messages sent/received as simple IRC private messages
-* You can follow public lists by joining any `#@username/listname` channel
+* Following public lists, by joining any `#@username/listname` channel
-* You can see messages from individual users without following them on Twitter, by joining any `#@username` channel
+* Reading messages from individual users without following them on Twitter, by joining any `#@username` channel
+* Querying Twitter user information using the IRC `/WHOIS` command

 ### Special commands